InsaLili/insalili.github.io/pages/hobby.md

 	<h4>Things to brag about</h4>
 	<div class="row">
 		<div class="col-md-8">
 			<p>I also have two very Chinese hobbies, table tennis and Chinese chess.
 I started to play table tennis when I was quite young, and just played for fun.
-In Jilin university there are table tennis competitions each year organized either by club or by university.
-To be honestly I'm not really good at it, thanks to my good luck and great teammates, my unskilled playing could always earn me some small awards.
-The photo on the right side was shot after a university competition in 2012.
+In Jilin University there are table tennis competitions each year organized either by club or by university.
+To be honestly I'm not really good at it.
+Thanks to my good lucks and great teammates, my unskilled playing could always earn me some small awards.
+The photo on the left side was shot after a university competition in 2012.
 We represented our department won the second place.</p>
 			<p>Playing Chinese chess is a tradition in my family, it's like a casual game to kill time.
 I learned it by watching my father played when I was a little girl.
 I attended the Chinese chess competition in my university in 2010, won the third place.
 Then I represented my university to attend the competition in Jilin province and won the first place of team and the fifth place of individual.</p>
 		</div>
 		<div class="col-md-2">